mautic/developer-documentation-new/docs/plugins/mvc.rst

 \2. ``FormModel`` - ``\Mautic\CoreBundle\Model\FormModel``
 ----------------------------------------------------------

 The ``FormModel`` class extends ``AbstractCommonModel`` and includes helper methods for working with entities and repositories.
-For more information, refer to the :doc:`Entities and schema </plugin/data.rst>` section.
+For more information, refer to the :doc:`/plugins/data` section.

 .. vale on